shimizukawa/pycontw2013-sphinx-introduction/index.rst

    Sphinx users community group in Japan that was called "spinx users jp".

-   Sphinx-users.jp manage original site that contains full-translated reference, original tutorials and reverse dictionary.
+   The group manage original site that contains full-translated reference, original tutorials and reverse dictionary.

-   Also we holding monthly event "Sphinx & translation hack-a-thon" and annual event "SphinxCon JP"
+   Also we holding monthly event "Sphinx & translation hack-a-thon" and annual event named "SphinxCon JP"

 .. s6:: styles